 An additional state variable and the corresponding differential equation represents a piecewise constant external current.

-The presynaptic spike trains are low-pass filtered with an exponential kernel:
+The presynaptic spike trains are low-pass filtered with the following exponential kernel:

 Since readout neurons are leaky integrators without a spiking mechanism, the formula for computing the gradient lacks the surrogate gradient / pseudo-derivative and a firing regularization term.